 Conjunctivitis is most commonly caused by the same virus that causes the runny nose and sore throat of the common cold.

-Bacterial infections cause conjunctivitis that produces lots of sticky pus in the eye.
+Bacterial infections cause conjunctivitis (Homeopathy for Conjunctivitis or Pink Eye) that produces lots of sticky pus in the eye.
 Some bacterial infections, however, may cause little or no discharge.
 Sometimes the bacteria that cause pink eye are the same that cause strep throat.
 Both bacterial and viral conjunctivitis are easily spread from person to person.

 Bacterial and viral conjunctivitis can be quite contagious.
 The most common ways to get the contagious form of pink eye include: